Rizwanhb/Excel-Data-cleaner/README.md

 A Python-based data cleaning tool built in Jupyter Notebook that takes messy Excel or CSV files and outputs a clean, analysis-ready file — automatically.

+"Cleaned a real-world environmental dataset with irregular headers and mixed data types."
 ---

 ## What It Does